KitwareMedical/itkARGUS-DARPA-POCUS_AI-Archive/Deployment/README.md

 ## running

-For dev, you can run `server.py` or `argus-server.exe` for the server.
+For dev, you can run `server.py` for the server and `cli.py` for the cli.

-For prod, just run `argus-cli.bat` from the command prompt.
+For a prod installation, the server will be autostarted for you.
+All you need to run is `argus-cli` from the command prompt.